-During flight turbulence can be non existent to severely dangerous.
+During flight turbulence can range from non existent to severely dangerous.
 Most of the time turbulence is a non visual event, it can not be seen by the pilot.
 Some high altitude clear air turbulence is visual but of no concern to low level pilots.
-They will have to check where the wind is coming from and visualize where possible turbulence might occur.
+They will have to check where the wind is coming from and visualize where possible turbulence might occur by looking for obstructions.

 Turbulence due to weather find its origin in thermal activity, unstable atmospheric conditions, frontal zones, JET streams and Cumulunimbus activity.
 Our weather (JET Streams) and flight planning (aviation hazards) sections describes these in more detail.